CityOfZion/neo-mamba/README.rst

 - Virtual Machine
 - Smart contracts (v0.4)

-Up next: Preview 4 parity
+Up next: RC1 parity and Wallet support

 Performance
 -----------
-`neo-mamba` syncs the network over 2 times faster than the official client `neo-cli <https://github.com/neo-project/neo-node>`_.
+`neo-mamba` syncs the blockchain a respectable ~20% faster than the official client `neo-cli <https://github.com/neo-project/neo-node>`_.

-Performance was measured by letting each client sync the Preview 3 TestNet from an offline file up to block height 562379.
+Performance was measured by letting each client sync the Preview 5 TestNet from an offline file up to block height 181131.
 Syncing was done without verifying the block witnesses (``--noverify`` flag in ``neo-cli``).
 Each client used LevelDB as storage backend, with no other additional plugins running.
 Each client was synced separately with no additional resource usage on the system.
-The test was performed on Ubuntu Linux 18.04 (as DOTNET's ECC on OSX is very slow) on a i5-4670K with 16 GB ram.
+The test was performed on OSX 10.15.7 on a i7-9750H with 16 GB ram.

 FAQ
 ---